 It was reluctant to let go at first, baring its teeth, but Sebastien managed to get the glider free without being scratched or bitten.
 Using a random twig as a component, she cast one of the many variations on her mending spell, fusing the broken wing of the bamboo frame back together.

-The gremian didn’t thank her, snatching the glider back and scampering off with it.
+The gremian didn’t thank her as it snatched the glider back and scampered off with it.

 By that time, Waverly and Brinn were both getting hungry, and so they left the creature to its doomed flights, heading toward the cafeteria.